11 Days Touring South Italy Shrines

 DAY 2: Rome/Norica

-Upon arrival in Rome, meet with our Tour Leader and driver at airport and transfer to Norcia.
+Upon arrival in Rome, we’ll meet with our tour leader and driver at airport and transfer to Norcia.
 This small city in the heart of the Sibillini Mountains was the city of born of St Benedict.
-Visit of the city and in the evening at 07.30 pm, if we are lucky, the frere will allow us to partecipate to the Compieta.
-Is the last prayer in the evening during wich 13 freres will sing in the crypt of St. Benedict Church.
+We’ll visit the city, and in the evening at 07.30 pm, if we are lucky, the frere will allow us to participate to the Compieta.
+This is the last prayer in the evening during which 13 freres will sing in the crypt of St. Benedict Church.
 It’s an amazing experience that should followed in complete silence without any word and photo.
-The participation is submitted to the allowance of the freres so is not guaranteed.
-At the end, dinner and overnight
+The participation is submitted to the allowance of the freres, so it is not guaranteed.
+At the end, we’ll have dinner and stay overnight.

 DAY 3: Norica/Lanciano

-Breakfast in hotel and departure to Lanciano.
-During the transfer we will stop in the Land of Castelluccio.
-During the month of June and July it’s possible to admire and impressive flowering that paint all the land of different colors.
-Stop in Ascoli, fantastic medieval city, and free time for lunch.
+Eat breakfast in the hotel and depart to Lanciano.
+During the transfer, we will stop in the Land of Castelluccio.
+During the month of June and July, it’s possible to admire impressive blooming flowers that paint all the land of different colors.
+We’ll stop in Ascoli, a fantastic medieval city, and have free time for lunch.

-In the late afternoon arrive in Lanciano and holy mass.
-Lanciano is famous for his Miracle of Lanciano that dates back to the eighth century when a monk who had doubts about the real presence of Jesus Christ in the Eucharist, found when he said the words of consecration at Mass, that the bread and wine changed into flesh and blood.
+In the late afternoon, we’ll arrive in Lanciano and participate in holy mass.
+Lanciano is famous for the Miracle of Lanciano that dates back to the eighth century when a monk who had doubts about the real presence of Jesus Christ in the Eucharist found, when he said the words of consecration at Mass, that the bread and wine changed into flesh and blood.
 It has been certified by the Catholic Church as a Eucharistic Miracle.
-Visit of the city, dinner and overnight
+Visit the city, have dinner, and stay overnight.

 DAY 4: Lanciano/San Giovanni Rotondo